444leod/R-Type/documentation/docusaurus/docs/Benchmarks/CPP_why.md

 ---
 sidebar_position: 2
 id: 'CppWhy'
-title: 'Why C++ is a adapted language for an ECS?'
+title: 'Why C++ is an adapted language for an ECS?'
 ---

 # Why C++ is a adapted language for an ECS?